 \subsection{Step 2: Monadic Lifting}

-Let us first focus on the addition operation on environment cotangents ($\Env{\Dsyn{\Gamma}_2}$), which occurs in the differentiated program whenever evaluation of the corresponding source program term involves evaluating more than one subterm.\footnote{In \cref{fig:basic-chad}, this happens for let-bindings, pair constructors, case elimination and primitive operations (of arity $\geq 2$).} Usually, however, these source program terms do not take time on the order of the size of the environment, and hence do not ``pay'' (in the sense of a direct inductive proof of the complexity criterion \cref{eq:complexity-criterion-generalised} as explained above in \cref{sec:efficiency-problems}) for $\mUnion{}{}$, which is at least logarithmic in the the size of its arguments.\footnote{An amortisation argument in the style of \cref{sec:informal-amortisation} will not work here; a counterexample is given in \cref{app:union-not-efficient}.}
+Let us first focus on the addition operation on environment cotangents ($\Env{\Dsyn{\Gamma}_2}$), which occurs in the differentiated program whenever evaluation of the corresponding source program term involves evaluating more than one subterm.\footnote{In \cref{fig:basic-chad}, this happens for let-bindings, pair constructors, case elimination and primitive operations (of arity $\geq 2$).} Usually, however, these source program terms do not take time on the order of the size of the environment, and hence do not ``pay'' (in the sense of a direct inductive proof of the complexity criterion \cref{eq:complexity-criterion-generalised} as explained at the start of \cref{sec:efficiency-problems}) for $\mUnion{}{}$, which is at least logarithmic in the size of its arguments.\footnote{An amortisation argument in the style of \cref{sec:informal-amortisation} will not work here; \ifTomACMVersion{\cite[Appendix A]{efficient-chad-arxiv} gives a counterexample}{a counterexample is given in \cref{app:union-not-efficient}}.}

 Fortunately, we have some yet-unexploited flexibility: because the environment cotangent is only ever modified by \emph{adding} contributions to it (and since addition is commutative and associative), we can rearrange these additions at will.
 For example, instead of returning the environment cotangent contributions from each subprogram and merging the results using $\mUnion{}{}$, we can also pass a growing accumulator around in state-passing style, adding individual $\tOne\var\ty\Gamma$ contributions to it as the derivative program executes.
 Using a slightly modified definition of $\tOne{}{}{}$: